 Could it be possible?
 Oh this surely spoke to my heart and perhaps why Toronto has never been able to let me go?
 And, perhaps why my home city has become loved and entrenched in my heart – for all its diversity, its beauty, its energy, its people, its art and culture.

-All that I am, live and create is for YOU.
-To be a voice, vision and inspiration reflecting to YOU a possibility to live in alignment with YOUR heart, soul and spirit, in whatever way that may be for you.
+All that I am, live and create is for God, and to be a voice, vision and inspiration reflecting to YOU a possibility to live in alignment with YOUR heart, soul and spirit, in whatever way that may be for you.

-That is the role and duty of an artist; to use our work to heal the world, beginning with our SELF, and then sending it out, letting go of the fruits.
+That is the role and duty of an artist; to use our work to heal the world.

 May love lead the way… home to the present moment.